Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 What is CRR III?

-CRR III (Capital Requirements Regulation III) is a revised EU regulation that comes into effect from January 2025, defining new capital requirements for banks.
-It includes, among other things, stricter guidelines for real estate valuation, such as the introduction of the term "Property Value", as well as new risk weights for residential and commercial properties.
-The aim is to achieve more stable capital coverage and a more realistic valuation of collateral.
+CRR III (Capital Requirements Regulation III) is a revised EU regulation applicable from January 2025 that defines new capital requirements for banks.
+Among other things, it includes stricter requirements for property valuation, such as the introduction of the term "Property Value", as well as new risk weights for residential and commercial real estate.
+The goal is a more stable capital adequacy and more realistic valuation of collateral.

-What impact does CRR III have on real estate valuation?
+What impact does CRR III have on property valuation?

-CRR III requires banks to value properties more conservatively.
-Expected price increases may not be taken into account.
-Instead, methods like the loan-to-value method or an adjusted market value method are used.
-This adjustment directly influences equity requirements and the risk assessment of real estate loans.
+CRR III obliges banks to value properties more conservatively.
+Expected price increases must not be taken into account.
+Instead, methods such as the mortgage lending value method or an adjusted market value method are used.
+This adjustment directly affects the capital requirements and the risk assessment of real estate loans.

-How does MiFID II influence the investment advisory process?
+How does MiFID II affect the investment advisory process?

 MiFID II increases the requirements for transparency and documentation in the investment advisory process.
-Advisors must provide a suitability assessment, complete cost transparency, and a product-related advisory history.
-Digital tools like fincite • cios help implement these regulatory requirements efficiently and audit-proof.
+Advisors must provide proof of a suitability test, full cost transparency and a product-related advisory history.
+Digital tools such as fincite • cios help to implement these regulatory specifications efficiently and in an audit-proof manner.

-Without digital processes, adhering to current regulations such as CRR III or MiFID II is hardly efficient.
+Without digital processes, compliance with current regulations such as CRR III or MiFID II is hardly possible in an efficient manner.
 Manual workflows are prone to errors and time-consuming.
-Platforms like fincite • cios enable automated, compliant advisory, including documentation, reporting, and real-time real estate valuation.
+Platforms such as fincite • cios enable automated, legally compliant advice, including documentation, reporting and property valuation in real-time.

-By integrating current real estate values, such as through PriceHubble, banks and advisors can realistically represent the entire customer assets.
-This improves asset allocation, opens up new cross-selling potentials, and strengthens customer loyalty through comprehensive advice.
+By integrating up-to-date property values, for example via PriceHubble, banks and advisors can realistically map the client's entire wealth.
+This improves asset allocation, opens up new cross-selling opportunities and strengthens client loyalty through comprehensive advice.